 - bring any supporting documents such as medical documents from your child’s Endocrinologist with you to the meeting.

-As the meeting progresses, the counselor or another school personnel will help you outline the accommodations that may help your child succeed.
+As the meeting progresses, the counselor or another school personnel should help you outline the accommodations that may help your child succeed.